New Caledonia national football team: History

 In May 2011, the selection faced Reunion twice in Nouméa, matches counting for the preparation of the games of the islands of the Indian Ocean in the Seychelles of the Reunionese.
 The New Caledonians lost both matches.
 However, a few months later, during the 2011 Pacific Games, New Caledonia won in the final against the Solomon Islands, with the score of (2–0), after a victory against Tahiti (3–1).

 In June 2012, on the occasion of the OFC Nations Cup, the Cagous succeeded in beating New Zealand in the semi-finals, with a score of 2–0 (goals from Bertrand Kai and Georges Gope-Fenepej), but failed in the final against their Tahitian rivals (1–0).
 Nevertheless, the competition serving as a second qualifying round for the 2014 FIFA World Cup, New Caledonia found itself, along with Tahiti and the semi-finalists New Zealand and the Solomon Islands qualified for the next round.

+New Caledonia achieved their best-ever FIFA World Cup qualification campaign during qualification for the 2026 FIFA World Cup.
+After finishing top of their group in the second round of OFC qualifying, they defeated Tahiti 3–0 in the third-round semi-final before losing 3–0 to New Zealand in the OFC final.
+As runners-up, New Caledonia advanced to the FIFA Play-Off Tournament.

+Their qualification for the Play-Off Tournament marked the first time a Melanesian nation had reached an inter-confederation play-off for the FIFA World Cup.
+New Caledonia were drawn against Jamaica in the Path A semi-final, played at Guadalajara Stadium in Guadalajara, Mexico, on 26 March 2026.
+Jamaica won 1–0, with Bailey Cadamarteri scoring the only goal in the 18th minute, ending New Caledonia's hopes of qualifying for their first FIFA World Cup.